-- · an extended absence from school/college, including truancy; - · a dip in performance or sudden signs of low motivation; - · excessive parental restriction and control of movements; - · a history of siblings leaving education to marry early; - · poor performance, parental control of income and pupils being allowed only limited career choices; - · evidence of self-harm, treatment for depression, attempted suicide, social isolation, eating disorders or substance abuse; and/or - · evidence of family disputes/conflict, domestic violence/abuse or running away from home.
+$\cdot$ an extended absence from school/college, including truancy;

+$\cdot$ a dip in performance or sudden signs of low motivation;

+$\cdot$ excessive parental restriction and control of movements;

+$\cdot$ a history of siblings leaving education to marry early;

+$\cdot$ poor performance, parental control of income and pupils being allowed only limited career choices;

+$\cdot$ evidence of self-harm, treatment for depression, attempted suicide, social isolation, eating disorders or substance abuse; and/or

+• evidence of family disputes/conflict, domestic violence/abuse or running away from home.

 On their own, these characteristics may not indicate forced marriage.
 However, it is important to be satisfied that, where these behaviours occur, they are not linked to forced marriage.
 It is also important to avoid making assumptions about an individual pupil's circumstances or act on the basis of stereotyping.
 For example, an extended holiday may be taken for entirely legitimate reasons and may not necessarily represent a pretext for forced marriage.
+Any form of marriage for someone under 18 is now illegal as from February 2023.